 Enigmatic and hypnotic, it does currently inhabited by alpacas and communities of llamas.
 Numerous local farmers live in this mountain’s lowlands that form part of the Willkanuta, allowing them to take care of the hanging glaciers, eroded glacial valleys, and the pyromantic formations of bright colors that distinguish it from the others.

 The road to Ausangate Mountain is one of the most impressive experiences you will enjoy, besides appreciating a beautiful landscape.
 You can also appreciate the birds and native animals all the way.
-You can find yourself receiving the protection and wisdom of what was once sacred to our culture.
+You can receive the protection and wisdom of what was once sacred to our culture.